lmeadors/gitty/README.md

 For this project, non-release builds will not be deployed to pypi - only actual releases will be deployed.

 This versioning will start as of version 1.2.0.dev0 (currently master).

+# plugins

+You can now make plugins for gitty - there are samples in the oh so cleverly named "plugin_samples" directory.

+I'll be documenting them more in the future, unless I die or win the lottery or get busy with other things.